 Payments will be reduced by 14 per cent where a house is deemed to be “under-occupied” by one room and 24 per cent if under-occupied by two or more rooms.
-This may affect foster carers particularly, as fostered children are not counted when considering whether a home is fully occupied or not.

-Local authorities are allocated a budget for Discretionary Housing Payments which they can use to support households which are in difficulties in meeting their rent, but although these budgets have been significantly increased, demand is expected to be extremely high so foster carers need to apply for DHP as soon as their housing benefit is affected.
+Local authorities are allocated a budget for Discretionary Housing Payments which they can use to support households which are in difficulties in meeting their rent, but although these budgets have been significantly increased, demand is extremely high so foster carers need to apply for DHP as soon as their housing benefit is affected.

 Children’s Minister Edward Timpson stated in a Parliamentary answer that:“The discretionary housing payment (DHP) fund, administered by local authorities, will be increased by £5 million a year from April 2013.
 This will enable authorities to compensate foster carers whose housing benefit is subject to a restriction as a result of the size criteria measure being introduced for working age claimants living in the social rented sector.

 FosterTalk members can seek advice and guidance on this matter by contacting FosterTalk’s member helpline: 0844 800 3880 – option 0